ddeutils/ddedocs/docs/abstract/data_mesh/data-as-a-product.md

 explorability, understandability, trustworthiness, etc.

-The vast majority of articles on the concept of data products describe the “Data as an Application” approach.
+The vast majority of articles on the concept of data products describe the "Data as an Application" approach.
-This is unfortunate, as this method has significant drawbacks compared to the “Data as a Pure Structure” approach.
+This is unfortunate, as this method has significant drawbacks compared to the "Data as a Pure Structure" approach.

-Independently from the concept of data products, Yehonathan Sharvit described the principles of using pure data structures in his book called “Data-Oriented Programming” (DOP):
+Independently from the concept of data products, _Yehonathan Sharvit_ described the principles of using pure data structures in his book called "Data-Oriented Programming" (DOP):

 - Separating code (behavior) from data.
 - Treating data as immutable.